Using a Flink Job of DLI to Synchronize Kafka Data to a DWS Cluster in Real Time

 - In the navigation pane on the left, choose Resources > Resource Pool.

-- Click Buy Resource Pool in the upper right corner, set the following parameters, and retain the default values for other parameters that are not described in the table.
+- Click Buy Resource Pool in the upper right corner, configure the following parameters as instructed, and retain default settings for other parameters.

 Value